Retailers' Guide to Christmas 2021

 Additionally, overhead signage is an ideal choice as, even in a more crowded or rushed scenario, your customers can find out where they are and where they need to be with a quick glance.
 Most supermarkets and department stores tend to have standard overhead aisle signs to point customers in the right direction.
 Why not give them some extra help with their Christmas shopping, by adding temporary overhead signage to point out your Christmas promotions?
 This is not only extra in-store advertising for your shop, it actually provides value for your customers by making their lives easier.

-Make signage and online food promotions all the more visually appealing, with rich and descriptive language and descriptions of flavour, particularly since tasting samples is less likely this year.
+Make signage and online food promotions all the more visually appealing, with rich and descriptive language and descriptions of flavour, particularly since tasting samples may be less likely this year.

 Christmas promotion ideas for retail

-While many people will be striving to have a normal Christmas this year, many more people than usual will be downsizing and having small Christmas dinners, due to the necessity of social distancing.
+While many people will be striving to have a normal Christmas this year, some people may be downsizing and having smaller Christmas dinners, due to the continued protection of the clinically vulnerable.
 Supermarkets ought to bear these customers in mind, and use the opportunity to push their ranges of smaller meal deals, half-size bottles of wine and champagne, and smaller packs of Christmas crackers and table settings.
 Retailers have both a responsibility and an opportunity to make this as appealing and enjoyable as possible during this holiday season.

 On the approach to Christmas, supermarkets and other food retailers must consider what products their customers will likely want to buy together as part of their big Christmas shop.
-Clever cross-merchandising at Christmas can really boost sales and AOV - just make sure to really reduce clutter this year to allow space for social distancing to continue as long as it's required.
+Clever cross-merchandising at Christmas can really boost sales and AOV - just make sure to really reduce clutter this year to allow space for social distancing to continue where possible.

 5 product bundling ideas for cross-merchandising at Christmas: